OpenSCAD Preview and Language Support

 OpenSCAD Library Configuration

-The extension automatically loads OpenSCAD libraries from OS-specific default locations:
+The extension automatically loads OpenSCAD libraries from:

 - Windows: %USERPROFILE%\Documents\OpenSCAD\libraries